-As with any other planning application submitted to the local authority, submissions and comments regarding the applications will be welcomed by the council.
+As with any other planning application submitted to the local authority, submissions and comments regarding the applications were received by the council.

-Network Rail submitted a planning application for the development in December 2020 and it is presently being considered by East Lothian Council and it is open for public review and comment here.
+Network Rail submitted the planning application for the development in December 2020 and it was approved by East Lothian Council on September 2021.

 Who will make the final decision on the permission for the new stations?

-The application has been submitted to East Lothian Council as part of the standard planning process
+The application has been approved by East Lothian Council as part of the standard planning process

 Will the station be accessible for all?